CptGummiball/whitelister/README.md

 use_api: false

 # Optional URL for server rules
-# If set, the URL will be displayed as a hyperlink instead of showing the rules from rules.yml
+# If set, the URL will be displayed as a hyperlink instead of showing the rules from rules section.
 rules_url: ""
+# Rules configuration
+# Define your server rules here.
+Each rule should be a list item (-).
+# These rules will be displayed on the web interface if rules_url was not set.
+rules:
+  - "No griefing."
+  - "Be respectful to other players."
+  - "No hacking or cheating."
+  - "Follow the instructions of the server admins."

+# Example:
+# rules:
+#   - "Your first rule."
+#   - "Your second rule."

 # Translation
 messages: